Because a good wood bat shouldn’t cost $200.

 How do you offer your bats so cheap?

 Bats are cut in just 2-4 minutes.
 Most of what you pay for is finishing time and labor.
-We cut out what’s unnecessary and pass the savings on to you; no aftermarket products – au naturel.
+We cut out what’s unnecessary and pass the savings on to you!

 At this price, how do I know it really is good wood?

-We only use prime, split billets.
-Splits are the best raw material available because they lead to the straightest grain.
+We only use prime, split maple billets.
+Billets from hand-split logs are the best raw material available because they lead to the straightest grain.
 Straighter grain means stronger wood (and better endurance).

 Okay, so you use splits, but are they ink-dot tested?